In various areas HafenCity is making big contributions to sustainability

 So that the high energy requirements for the buildings can also be met in terms of infrastructure, all the buildings in HafenCity must be connected to two district heating networks operated by private network operators.
 In western HafenCity, this is the Hamburg district heating network operated by Vattenfall, which is supplemented in HafenCity by solar thermal power (1,800 m² of solar thermal systems are installed on rooftops in western neighborhoods, providing 40 percent of hot water requirements there), as well as other CO2-reducing generating plants (such as the steam turbine in the HafenCity heating plant).
 Since 2002, this has enabled an efficient energy mix that, with CO2 emissions of 175 g/kWh, clearly outperforms the conventional environmental standards-compliant natural gas-based heat supply whose CO2 emissions average 240 g/kWh.

 Thanks to its decentral, modular local heating supply network, eastern HafenCity can boast contractually guaranteed CO2 emission rates of only 70 g/kWh.
-Actual CO2 emission rates are considerably lower, with approx. 35 g/kWh under current plans.
-The concept is significantly characterized by the use of emission-free industrial waste heat and renewable energy.
+Actual CO2 emission rates are considerably lower, at approx. 35 g/kWh under current plans.
+The concept is characterized largely by the use of emission-free industrial waste heat and renewable energy.
 The proportion of waste heat in consumption is around 90%.
 A modern combined heat and power plant in Oberhafen, operated with balanced biomethane, covers part of the remaining heat demand in efficient cogeneration - only the peak load is generated by conventional gas-fired boilers.
 Industrial waste heat comes from the nearby Aurubis copper refinery, where excess heat from gas scrubbing is now no longer discharged unused into the Elbe.
 A further energy center at Peute with buffer storage tanks and boilers ensures that the highly fluctuating waste heat can be drawn down evenly and securely.
 The primary energy factor is 0.17.
 In eastern HafenCity alone, this will save around 12,000 metric tons of CO2 per year compared with a natural gas-based heat supply when complete.

 HafenCity’s mobility concept prioritizes walking, cycling and public transport (subway, rapid transit, buses and ferries) not only for ecological reasons but also to enhance the quality of the urban environment.
 This also includes the goal of substantially reducing car ownership in HafenCity.
 Firstly, this will reduce the construction costs of large underground garages and the need for parking spaces in public areas.
 Secondly, people who for various reasons are dependent on a car and own one will then use it for the vast majority of journeys.
 Since owning a private car entails high fixed costs, the distances traveled in the city do not have a significant cost impact.
 The purchase of a ticket, on the other hand, is perceived as an additional cost.